-Osteomyelitis refers to an infection in a bone, typically caused by infections in the blood or nearby tissues.
+Osteomyelitis refers to an infection in a bone, which is typically caused by infections in the blood or nearby tissues.
 A urinary tract infection or pneumonia can attack a weak bone.
 Sometimes, this infection can originate in the bone, especially after an injury where the bone might be exposed to germs.
 This can happen in puncture wounds, animal bites, or through broken bones that pierce the skin.

-People who have had recent surgery or injuries may be at risk.
-Intravenous treatments can also lead to this bone infection, as they can introduce infections into the body.
+People who have had recent surgery or injuries may also be at risk due to the exposure of their internal body, even briefly, to the external world.
+Intravenous treatments can also lead to this bone infection, as they carry the possibility of introducing infections into the body.
 This would impact those on dialysis, people with “central lines” (long-term IV tubing), and people who use catheters.
 When the immune system is severely impaired, there can be a risk of osteomyelitis, including organ transplant patients, those on chemotherapy, and people on corticosteroids or TNF inhibitors.
-Intravenous drug users may develop this condition.
+Intravenous drug users might also develop this condition.

 Symptoms of Osteomyelitis

-Symptoms of osteomyelitis include pain, swelling, and redness in the area of infection, irritability and lethargy, and fever and chills.
-Complications of this condition include bone death (osteonecrosis), impaired growth, septic arthritis, and squamous cell cancer (skin cancer).1 In most cases, staphylococcus aureus, a staph bacteria, is the cause of osteomyelitis.
+Symptoms of osteomyelitis include pain, swelling, and redness that is located in the area of infection, irritability and lethargy, and fever and chills.
+Complications of this condition include bone death (osteonecrosis), impaired growth, septic arthritis, and squamous cell cancer (skin cancer).1 In most cases, Staphylococcus aureus, a staph bacteria, is the cause of osteomyelitis.
 In children, the disorder is acute, and it “comes on quickly, is easier to treat, and overall turns out better”.
 In adults, this disorder can be acute or chronic.
 Osteomyelitis affects “only two out of every 10,000 people”.2

 Standard treatments include removing dead parts of the bone and strong antibiotics.
 Because of these treatments, this bone infection is no longer incurable.
 The antibiotics are typically given, via an IV, for about 6 weeks.
-The surgical process can include draining the infection, removing diseased tissue and bone, restoring blood flow, removing foreign objects (if any), and amputation (as a last resort).
+The surgical process can include draining the infection, removing diseased tissue and bone, restoring blood flow, removing foreign objects, if there are any present, and amputation of the affected area, which is only performed as a last resort.
 Some patients may need to be put in a hyperbaric oxygen chamber to “help get more oxygen to the bone and promote healing”.3